fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_FaceRecognition/README.md

    ```bash
    $ curl http://<VSILO_PUBLIC_IP>:<PORT_MAPPED_TO_1026>/ngsi-ld/v1/entities/urn:ngsi-ld:facerecognition-tv:detector | jq
    ```
-   Resulting in the following NGSI-LD Entity, where we see the list of available commands, and the empty command, command-status and command-result properties created in the Broker to implement the actuation.
+   Resulting in the following NGSI-LD Entity, where we see the list of available commands, and the empty ``commands``, ``command-status`` and ``command-result`` properties created in the Broker to implement the actuation.
 We also see the ``generatedByVThing`` property that keeps track of the vThing that created the Entity (not relevant to this workflow).
    ```JSON
    {
      "id": "urn:ngsi-ld:facerecognition-tv:detector",